logigearcorp/docs.testarchitect.com/content/user-guide/working-with-test-results/comparing-test-results/comparing-results-without-baseline/_index.md

     1. In the TestArchitect explorer tree, establish a reference result by right-clicking a chosen test result node and selecting **Mark to Compare**.

-        **Tip:** Unlike setting baseline results, the reference results used for comparison may reside in either the repository or the local machine.
+{{<tip>}} Unlike setting baseline results, the reference results used for comparison may reside in either the repository or the local machine.

         ![](/images/TA_Help/Images/reference_result_chosen.png)

     2. In the TestArchitect explorer tree, right-click a test result node you want to compare against the reference, and then click **Compare Results**.

-        **Tip:** When you hover your mouse over the **Compare Results** option on the context menu, a screentip appears to inform you which reference test result the current test result is about to be compared against.
+{{<tip>}} When you hover your mouse over the **Compare Results** option on the context menu, a screentip appears to inform you which reference test result the current test result is about to be compared against.

         ![](/images/TA_Help/Images/compare_with_reference_result.png)